Letholor/Letholor.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Welcome one and all!
 ---

 This is my first blog and it will be dedicated to my journey to becoming a programmer.